wallarm/product-documentation/docs/latest/updating-migrating/what-is-new.md

 * The [`wallarm_partner_client_uuid`](../admin-en/configure-parameters-en.md#wallarm_partner_client_uuid) NGINX directive and [`partner_client_uuid`](../admin-en/configuration-guides/envoy/fine-tuning.md#partner_client_id_param) Envoy parameter have been added to configure the unique identifier of a tenant.
 * The [`wallarm_application`](../admin-en/configure-parameters-en.md#wallarm_application) NGINX directive and [`application`](../admin-en/configuration-guides/envoy/fine-tuning.md#application_param) Envoy parameter behavior has been changed.
 Now it is **only** used to configure an application ID.

-## Renamed configuration parameters and files
+## Renamed parameters, files and metrics

 * The following NGINX directives and Envoy parameters have been renamed: